Lesson Ideas and Activities

 Fairytale Outdoor Lesson Ideas for World Book Day

-World Book Day is here!
+World Book Day 2024 will soon be here!

 Marked in over 100 countries worldwide, it has been designated by UNESCO as a huge celebration of the importance and the joy of books, authors and reading.
 On the first Thursday of every March, children across the UK leave reality behind and transform into their favourite book hero.